 It’s a busy time for local golf.
 The Nedbank Golf Challenge got December under way before the Alfred Dunhill Championship kicked off the start of the European Tour’s 2011 Race to Dubai at Leopard Creek, Mpumalanga, the following week.

-Thereafter it was the 100th South African Open—the world’s second-oldest national open championship—taking place at the Durban Country Club and then, this week, it’s down to East London for the Africa Open.
+Thereafter it was the 100th South African Open — the world’s second-oldest national open championship — taking place at the Durban Country Club and then, this week, it’s down to East London for the Africa Open.
+That’s before the touring pros head back up to Gauteng for the Jo’burg Open at the Royal Johannesburg & Kensington Club.
+That concludes the African “swing”, and the European Tour then heads off to the Middle East.

 We say “European Tour”, but the last four tournaments are co-sanctioned by both the Sunshine (South African) and European Tours and, even though their position on the calendar results in most of the world’s top players seldom making the trip, the fields, from a European Tour point of view, are still fairly strong.
 More importantly, though, the tournaments provide promising locals with the opportunity to make some serious money and, should they surprise their more illustrious fellow golfers (as 25-year-old Anthony Michael nearly did at Leopard Creek) and win, there’s the unquantifiable bonus of a two-year European Tour exemption.
 That means avoiding the dreaded qualifying every week and getting direct entry into every tour event.
 That, you can’t put a price on.